 Health and Environment Public Engagement (HEPE) is a network of people from communities in Cornwall and Plymouth who have an interest in research about the complex interactions between environments and human health.

-After being consulted about the BlueHealth survey they went on to discuss their own experiences and what they felt about how people’s health is affected by visiting or living near to blue spaces.
-The group wanted to explore what blue spaces mean to them in the context of their own lives and turned this into their own research project.
+After being consulted by BlueHealth researchers about the international survey, the HEPE team started to discuss their own experiences of visiting or living near to blue spaces.
+The group decided to explore what blue spaces mean to their lives and their health and wellbeing, beginning a research project of their own.

 Findings from the project so far: